AndyEhrhardt/growth-resiliency-measure/README.md

 ![Admin Landing Page](./Imgs/Admin_Landing.png)
 Admins given access by another admin will see a list of all students enrolled in all districts.
 Admins can also add students, send assessments, and view assessment data.
-![Admin Manage Acccess Page](./Imgs/Admin_Access_Page.png) The manage access component allows a logged-in admin to view
+![Admin Manage Acccess Page](./Imgs/Admin_Access_Page.png) The manage access component allows a logged-in admin to view admins and teachers that have been given access.
+In addition, admins can give (or deny) access to new admins and teachers requesting access.
-![Admin Manage Schools Page](./Imgs/Admin_manage_schools.png)
+![Admin Manage Schools Page](./Imgs/Admin_manage_schools.png) This component allows admins to add new schools to an existing district.
-![Admin Chart Overview Page](./Imgs/Admin_Overview_Charts.png)
+![Admin Chart Overview Page](./Imgs/Admin_Overview_Charts.png) This component allows admins to analyze submitted assessment data.
 ## Prerequisites
 - A copy of this repository.
 - An Internet Browser, such as [Google Chrome](https://www.google.com/chrome/).